 Moreover, this will present your employees with an opportunity to ask questions, which in turn will help you improve your travel policy and boost compliance.
 Which channel is most effective to reach your employees – company event, corporate training, workshop, team meetings, lunch sessions – will depend on your organization.

-STRATEGY 4.
-Reconsider the way your employees book travel.
+4: Reconsider the way your employees book travel

 Rather than asking your employees to follow the rules of your corporate policy, why not enforce it before they book anything?

 Even though the answers to these questions are crucial, they might be difficult to get, as you might have to collect data from different sources, export them, convert downloaded files into a different type of file and merge different files together.
-Automating your expense management will greatly simplify this process, as good T&E solutions provide you with easy to access insights into corporate spend without lifting a finger.
+Automating your expense management will greatly simplify this process, as good T&E solutions provide you with easy-to-access insights into corporate spending without lifting a finger.

 Once you understand why your compliance rates are low, you can address the issues.
 We outlined six effective strategies in this report to help you increase your organization’s compliance rates.
 One of the keys to high compliance is automating your expense management.

 • When implementing a T&E solution, your vendor will need a clear and unambiguous travel policy, providing you with the perfect opportunity to write, update or improve yours.

 • Moreover, using expense management software will remind your employees of the allowed expense parameters, automatically inform them when expenses are out-of-policy and make their life easier when dealing with complex country-specific regulations or per diems.

 • Finally, automating your expense management will provide you with real-time visibility into spending and actionable insights.